 SmartBrief’s Angela Giroux Scheide tuned in to this week’s episode of “Top Chef D.C.”

-Lesson learned: When surprised, cook from your gut.
+Lesson learned: When in Singapore, cook spicy.

 What is your favorite Southeast Asian food?
 Leave a comment.